cortexproject/cortex/docs/contributing/_index.md

 * Be organised into one or more commits, each of which has a commit message that describes all changes made in that commit ('why' more than 'what' - we can read the diffs to see the code that changed).
 * Each commit should build towards the whole - don't leave in back-tracks and mistakes that you later corrected.
-* Have tests for new functionality or tests that would have caught the bug being fixed.
+* Have unit and/or [integration](./how-integration-tests-work.md) tests for new functionality or tests that would have caught the bug being fixed.
 * Include a CHANGELOG message if users of Cortex need to hear about what you did.
 * If you have made any changes to flags or config, run `make doc` and commit the changed files to update the config file documentation.